Operation Blackcurrant: Background

-The cold weather caused a higher than normal demand for coal and power as the country tried to keep warm.
+The cold weather caused a higher-than-normal demand for coal and power as the country's residents tried to keep warm.
 At the same time it became more difficult for coal to reach the power stations as it was frozen solid in stockpiles.
 Where coal was available it was hard to transport with many roads impassable, 750,000 railway waggons of coal trapped by snow and sea conditions too rough to allow transport by collier.
 As a result many power stations were forced to shut down or reduce their output due to a lack of fuel.
 In an effort to reduce electricity consumption the Minister of Fuel and Power, Emanuel Shinwell cut electricity supply to industry completely and reduced the domestic supply to 19 hours per day across the country.
 Television services were suspended completely, radio broadcasts were reduced, some magazines were ordered to stop being published and newspapers were cut in size to four pages.